Understanding Tariffs

 Off-peak: The price of electricity is lowest when the demand for electricity is the lowest.

-Not all network areas and tariffs follow these exact time periods.
-For more specific details on what time of the day is considered peak, off peak and shoulder please refer to: https://www.globirdenergy.com.au/flexible
+Please be aware that the time periods for peak, off-peak, and shoulder may vary between different network areas and tariffs.
+For more specific details on what time of the day is considered peak, off-peak, and shoulder please refer to: https://www.globirdenergy.com.au/flexible

 The price for gas can vary depending on the season.
 Generally speaking the peak season for gas is around the winter months and off-peak around summer.
 See below for details: